Gaussian integrals on symmetric spaces (the complex case and beyond): Gaussian integrals

 where $r$ denotes the dimension of $\mathfrak{a}$, $\Vert \lambda \Vert$ is the norm of $\lambda \in \mathfrak{a}^*$ with respect to the Riemannian metric of $M$, and~$d_j$ are the degrees of the generators of the algera of $W$-invariant polynomial functions on $\mathfrak{a}$~\cite{humphreys}.
 By a straightforward change of variables, (\ref{eq:zcartan}) now yields

 The general expression of the Macdonald-Mehta integral is in no way limited to the special case $m_\lambda = 2$~\cite{etinghof}\cite{opdam}.
-Still, this will be enough for the present work, where the isometry group $G$ is assumed to have a complex structure.
+Still, this is enough when the isometry group $G$ is assumed to have a complex structure, as in the following section.